 From the creation of a computer program to the discovery of DNA structure, women have played a significant role in shaping technological history.
 Despite representing less than one-third of those employed in STEM, women continue to champion major contributions and developments today.

 Helping to prep and nurture the STEM trailblazers of tomorrow isn’t a new concept for Georgia Tech.
-In 2018, Georgia Tech Professional Education (GTPE) alone proudly served over 11,000 women in programs specifically designed to prepare career-driven professionals benefited from world-class STEM programs designed to deliver the knowledge and skills that professionals need for every stage of their career.
+In 2019, Georgia Tech Professional Education (GTPE) more than 36,000 career-driven professionals benefited from world-class STEM programs designed to deliver the knowledge and skills that professionals need for every stage of their career.

 Find out how Georgia Tech's Professional Master's in Manufacturing Leadership led to Amanda Dannemiller's fast-track promotion to production manager.Learn more